Top 5 Reasons To Skip Alcohol for Sperm Health

 Alcohol and sperm health has been studied extensively.
 The myriad of research papers provides substantial evidence for detrimental sperm parameters.

-#4 It Destroys Normal Structure Of Sperm Cells
+#4 Alcohol May Affect Normal Structure Of Sperm Cells

-Alcohol consumption has the most prominent effect on the structure of spermatozoa.
-Men who drink have a remarkably higher proportion of sperm with structural abnormalities.
+Men who drink heavily have a higher proportion of sperm with structural abnormalities.

 Scientists have observed curling of tail around the sperm cell, elongation of midpiece, or damage to the head of sperm cells.
-These defective cells cannot swim or achieve fertilization.
+These defective cells cannot swim or achieve fertilization, leading to male infertility.

-They also need nutrients to secrete semen that can promote sperm health.
+Healthy sperm need the nutrients in semen to maintain sperm health.
 For instance, your sperm cells need zinc for DNA protection, which is present in semen.
-Alcohol intake deteriorates these nutrients from the body and produces inadequately protective semen.
+Excessive alcohol intake may lead to inadequately semen production.

 Does Alcohol Impact Male Reproductive Tract?

-The influence of alcoholic beverages is not limited to your semen parameters only.
-It also extends to your reproductive tract.
-The ethanol in alcohol suppresses your immune system and makes you prone to infections.
+The influence of alcoholic beverages is not only limited to your semen parameters.
+It may also extend to your reproductive tract.
+The ethanol in alcohol may suppresse your immune system and make you prone to infections.

-Apart from these, alcohol tends to throw off the hormonal balance of the body.
-It decreases your testosterone levels.
+Another effect of excessive alcohol use is that it can throw off the hormonal balance of the body.
+Heavy alcohol consumption can decrease your testosterone levels.
 Since testosterone is responsible for sperm health and production, it sets a stage for male infertility.

 How Long After Quitting Drinking Will Sperm Improve?

 The good news is that alcohol and sperm health have a reversible relationship.
-If you stop drinking, your sperm health improves with time.
-According to research, it takes roughly three months for your sperm production to regain normality after quitting.
+If you stop drinking to excess, your sperm health will likely improve with time.
+One study suggests that it takes roughly three months for your sperm production to get back to normal after quitting.

-Alcoholics who have a remarkably long history of alcohol intake, liver damage happens.
-In this case, male fertility becomes a lot more complicated.
+Alcoholics who have a long history of high alcohol intake may develop liver damage.
+In these cases, male fertility becomes a lot more complicated.
 Your body has many other issues to deal with; so, it may be harder to regain fertility levels.

 How Much Booze Is Too Much For Male Fertility?